intergalacticmule/sales-data-solution/README.md

 ### Docker Compose

-Depending on your OS and/or your installation method of choice, you might need to install Docker Compose.
+Depending on your OS and/or installation method of choice, you might need to install Docker Compose.
 Please visit https://docs.docker.com/compose/install/ to learn more.

 ## The Dataset